Chapter 5 Arrests by Age, Sex, and Race

 This data has the standard set of variables describing the agency that is reporting.
 This includes the agency ORI - which is the unique ID for that agency - the agency name, their state, the population under their jurisdiction, and the month and year of the data.

-For each crime this data provides the number of arrests in that month (or year for the annual data) broken down by age (within this, by gender), by race (within this, by if they are a juvenile or an adult), and by ethnicity though this is an enormously flawed variable.
-Finally, we also know the number of juvenile arrests that ended in a few possible outcomes, though we don’t know the crime that led to these arrests.
-We’ll get into each of these variables below.
+For each crime this data provides the number of arrests in that month (or year for the annual data) broken down by age (within this, by sex), by race (within this, by if they are a juvenile or an adult), and by ethnicity though this is an enormously flawed variable.
+Finally, we also know the number of juvenile arrests that ended in a few possible outcomes (e.g. released without charges, referred to juvenile court), though we do not know the crime that led to these arrests.
+We will get into each of these variables below.

 • Under 10